 Most owners learn from practical experience, so what's the value of a degree if you want to set up your own business?
 Rachel Miller asks three entrepreneurs and an enterprise expert from Plymouth University

 With more then 853,000 18-24 year olds not in education, employment or training (December 2015), it is hardly surprising that some are thinking of setting up their own business.
 And with more than 60,000 graduates stuck in non-professional work and a further 7% of graduates out of work, it is not surprising that 15% of undergraduates are planning to start a business according to a Direct Line for Business survey.

 With university fees and costs so high, might young people be better advised to skip university altogether?
 After all, many of the UK’s most successful entrepreneurs aren't graduates, including Peter Jones, Theo Paphitis, Duncan Bannatyne, Hilary Devey, Richard Branson and Alan Sugar, to name a few.

 However, going to university is not just about qualifications – it’s also about developing life skills and it can be the perfect place to start a business.
 Would Facebook exist if Mark Zuckerberg hadn’t gone to Harvard?
-Would Innocent Smoothies if its three founders hadn’t met at Cambridge University?
+Would Innocent Smoothies have been formed if its three founders hadn’t met at Cambridge University?
 Is an 18 year old who avoids university really ready to run their own business?
 What path should a young entrepreneur take?